SalomePlatform/adao/doc/en/ref_algorithm_QuantileRegression.rst

     and it is recommended to adapt it to the needs on real problems.

     Example : ``{"CostDecrementTolerance":1.e-7}``

+  Bounds
+    This key allows to define upper and lower bounds for every state variable being optimized.
+Bounds have to be given by a list of list of pairs of lower/upper bounds for each variable, with possibly ``None`` every time there is no bound.
+The bounds can always be specified, but they are taken into account only by the constrained optimizers.

+    Example : ``{"Bounds":[[2.,5.],[1.e-2,10.],[-30.,None],[None,None]]}``

   StoreSupplementaryCalculations
     This list indicates the names of the supplementary variables that can be